 Look at the transmission pan or sump to see how well it lubricates the fluid.
 You will want to look for any signs of oil leaking from the pan or visible signs of sludge buildup, such as a brownish-green or yellowish appearance.

-Additionally, you should pay attention to the transmission fluid level in the pan or sump and ensure that it is not flowing out of the dipstick.
+Additionally, you should pay attention to the transmission fluid level in the pan or sump and ensure it does not flow out of the dipstick.
 If you notice any of these issues, you may have a problem with the transmission and need to take it to a mechanic for proper diagnostics and repair.

 Remove The Transmission Fluid And Measure It With A Hydrometer

 Disengaging the transmission fluid is probably not a good idea.
 You might damage the transmission or cause an accident.
-Instead, it would help if you had your vehicle serviced or repaired by a professional.
+Instead, it would help to have your vehicle serviced or repaired by a professional.
 They can determine whether the transmission needs to be replaced or repaired and take appropriate steps to ensure your vehicle is safe to drive.

 Listen For The ‘Jerk’ Sound Of Fluid Moving Through The System

 While rotating the transmission, listen for the ‘jerk’ sound of fluid moving through the system.
 The oil is low if there is no audible ‘jerk’ sound.
-The sound of fluid moving through a transmission system is known as the ‘jerk’ sound.
+Fluid moving through a transmission system is called the ‘jerk’ sound.

 The sound is caused by the rapid movement of oil and other fluids in the transmission, which can be heard as a high-pitched whine or hissing noise.
 If there is no audible jerk sound, it could mean that the transmission fluid is low or may need to be replaced.